anubhavsrivastava10/WORK/hbar_draft_docs.md

     y_tick.set_fontsize(12)
 ```

-Set instances with the font style of 'Segoe UI' and the font size being 12.
+Get's the Y-tick labels ( tick values are the locations along the y-axis where the tick marks appear) as a list of Text instances with the font style of 'Segoe UI' and the font size being 12.
+These are the text to be appeared on the Y-axis.

 ```python
 for i, v in enumerate(values):
     ax.text(v, i, " " + str(v), va="center")
 ```

 It displays the value of the bar on each bar keeping the align center.

 ```python
 return fig
 ```

 At last you can return the figure.

 **_Calling the Function_**

 ```python
 custom_barh_plot(data, "name", "value")
 ```

 **_Sample data for Testing_**

 ```python
 data = [
         {'name' : 'Marketing', 'value' : 4500000},